lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 # Extended Key Purpose for Automation {#EKU}

-This specification defines the KeyPurposeIds id-kp-configSigning, id-kp-trustanchorSigning, id-kp-updateSigning, and id-kp-safetyCommunication and uses these, respectively, for: signing general-purpose or trust anchor configuration files, or signing software or firmware update packages, or authenticating communication peers for safety-critical communication.
+This specification defines the KeyPurposeIds id-kp-configSigning, id-kp-trustanchorSigning, id-kp-updateSigning, and id-kp-safetyCommunication and uses these, respectively, for: signing general-purpose or trust anchor configuration files, signing software or firmware update packages, or authenticating communication peers for safety-critical communication.
 As described in {{Section 4.2.1.12 of RFC5280}}, "\[i\]f the \[extended key usage\] extension is present, then the certificate MUST only be used for one of the purposes indicated" and "\[i\]f multiple \[key\] purposes are indicated the application need not recognize all purposes indicated, as long as the intended purpose is present".

 Systems or applications that verify the signature of a general-purpose or trust anchor configuration file, the signature of a software or firmware update package, or the authentication of a communication peer for safety-critical communication SHOULD require that corresponding KeyPurposeIds be specified by the EKU extension.
 If the certificate requester knows the certificate users are mandated to use these KeyPurposeIds, it MUST enforce their inclusion.
-Additionally, such a certificate requester MUST ensure that the KeyUsage extension be set to digitalSignature or nonRepudiation (also designated as contentCommitment) for signature verification and/or to keyEncipherment for secret key encryption.
+Additionally, such a certificate requester MUST ensure that the KeyUsage extension be set to digitalSignature or nonRepudiation (also designated as contentCommitment) for signature verification and if needed to keyEncipherment for secret key encryption and/or keyAgreement for key agreement.

 # Including the Extended Key Purpose in Certificates {#include-EKU}